 She opened her speech in Urdu, saying, ‘Assalam O Alaikum.
 Emaan, Ibrahim aur Daniyal apni salgirah pur bulanay ka bohat shukria," to a round of exited applause from the children.

-The Duke and Duchess of Cambridge then spent time with an SOS family, talked with young adults to hear about their experiences growing up in the village community, and joined an art class.
+They then spent time with an SOS family, talked with young adults to hear about their experiences growing up in the village community, and joined an art class.

-Kate went on to say, “Earlier this year I talked about the fact that it takes a village to raise a child.
+The Duchess went on to say, “Earlier this year I talked about the fact that it takes a village to raise a child.
 The village we have seen here today is the best representation of that ideal that I could have possibly imagined.
 Together as a village you are transforming children’s lives and providing them with strong foundations to support all their families.”

 “You have shown us too that it is not simply a term that describes the relationship between blood relatives.
 Instead it describes those special bonds we share with those who make us feel safe and supported.
 It is the quality of those relationships that matters.”